 It got me thinking . . . you never know what’s going on inside when somebody appears to be dormant–in the midst of their winter.
 For some people, it’s when they do their best work.
 They look forward to winter’s handy excuse to retract from the mainstream and focus on the inner stream–the one that replenishes the soil of the soul.

-But if you’re in an off season, if you’re not producing anything at all, sometimes even under a barren surface, progress is being made.
-Often I feel the past few years are my least productive ever.
-There seems very little to show for all my efforts at trying to transition gracefully into whatever lies ahead for me.
-But, if I consider where I was three years ago, two years ago, even just a year ago, it’s clear my sights are set on the skies above and I’m finding my way.
+Even when one appears to be in an off season and not producing anything at all, somewhere underneath that barren surface, progress is being made.
+Often I feel the past few years of my life have been my least productive.
+It appears I don’t have a lot to show for my efforts to transition from mainstream existence into a more authentic life.
+But, if I consider where I was three years ago, two years ago, even just one year ago, it’s clear I’m making progress; I’m finding my way.

 For some, it’s been a particularly long winter.
 For others, it’s only just begun.
 Wherever you are in life, it’s important in your off season to do what needs to be done.
 Whether that’s feeding your creative soul, or digging in deep to uproot a gnarled up mess of dead vines before you can produce again.
 Whether creating your best work, healing from a tough year, or kneeling in gratitude, whatever you accomplish in the off-season is important to your continued growth.
 You may not see the fruits of your labor right away.
 They may be too small to notice.
 But, rest assured, progress is being made.
 As long as you pay attention to the subtle changes of the seasons and pace yourself accordingly, you will always produce your best, even when winter is upon you.